hubmapconsortium/documentation/docs/microscopy-metadata-links.md

 ## Microscopy Metadata Captured to date... (as of 11-06-2023)
-The table below is a subset of the [HuBMAP Microscope Hardware Collection Roll Call](https://docs.google.com/spreadsheets/d/1Ju1_mvqTk1B8I8Ot6EKFKZuQbwkJy4NwzVgwoITWWYw/edit?gid=0#gid=0) sheet.
+The table below is a much smaller subset of the [HuBMAP Microscope Hardware Collection Roll Call](https://docs.google.com/spreadsheets/d/1Ju1_mvqTk1B8I8Ot6EKFKZuQbwkJy4NwzVgwoITWWYw/edit?gid=0#gid=0) sheet. <br />See that linked sheet for more detailed information about each instrument and other related details.

 |Group  | Instrument |Assay Category| JSON File? |
 | :---: |------------|   :------:   |  :------:  |